Markets

 Disclaimer: The chart reflects the analyst's opinion and does not constitute investment advice.
 Past performance is no guarantee of future returns.
 Seek independent advice before making decisions.

 The BoE remains highly dependent on incoming UK CPI and wage indicators.
 Persistent inflation encourages cautious communication that supports the pound and limits expectations for rapid easing.
-An unexpectedly hot labour print strengthens the pound within the Pound to Rand forecast as it signals slower disinflation.
+An unexpectedly hot labour print strengthens the pound in the Pound to Rand forecast, as it signals slower disinflation.

 The bank’s tone carries substantial influence because traders view sterling as a policy-sensitive currency that reacts sharply to guidance.